Costs and Affordability•Assisted Living

 There are a few other circumstances in which Medicare might help pay for some of the costs related to assisted living, but they are rare.
 For example, if someone receives hospice care in an assisted living facility, Medicare Part A (hospital insurance) will cover certain related costs.

-In addition, if a person needs outpatient rehabilitation services after a hospital stay, Medicare Part B (medical insurance) will cover some of the costs if the services are provided by a Medicare-approved facility.
-However, these circumstances are generally the exception rather than the rule when it comes to Medicare coverage of assisted living costs.
+In addition, if a person needs outpatient rehabilitation services after a hospital stay, Medicare Part B (medical insurance) will cover some of the costs if a Medicare-approved facility provides the services.
+However, these circumstances are generally the exception rather than the rule regarding Medicare coverage of assisted living costs.
 This means that if you or a loved one is considering an assisted living facility, you will likely have to pay for the costs yourself or look into other financing options, such as long-term care or loans on life insurance.

 The person must also require custodial or skilled care while in the facility.
-Custodial care involves help with activities of daily living such as bathing, eating, and dressing, and nursing care is provided by a licensed nurse.
+Custodial care involves help with activities of daily living such as bathing, eating, and dressing, and a licensed nurse provides nursing care.

 Conclusion

 Picking the right Medicare insurance plan is tough if you don't know the basics of Medicare.
-With these 10 things you probably didn't know about Medicare, you'll be able to make an informed decision on the health care you or your loved one needs.
+With these 10 things you probably didn't know about Medicare, you can decide on the health care you or your loved one needs.
+If you would like to begin a search for senior living, click on this link.
+Start Your Search on Purple Door

 FAQ